SPLECHT/ManufacturingOS/README.md

 https://github.com/user-attachments/assets/b0f19dbc-61ab-47c1-bc02-454502077d5d

-Revision Overview:
+🚀 MAJOR ARCHITECTURE REVISION: Migration to Native FastDDS
-In order to achieve true industrial-grade real-time performance and eliminate the inherent latency of network middleware, the core communication architecture of ManufacturingOS has been completely overhauled.
-The project has transitioned from using the traditional ROS-TCP-Endpoint bridge to a Native FastDDS integration via Ros2ForUnity.
+Overview: In order to achieve true industrial-grade real-time performance and eliminate the inherent latency of network middleware, the core communication architecture of ManufacturingOS was completely overhauled.
+The project transitioned from using the traditional ROS-TCP-Endpoint bridge to a Native FastDDS integration via Ros2ForUnity.

 Key Technical Improvements: